 - 15. According to bank records and the corrected campaign finance reports submitted by Jose Ernesto Lugo Jr., each slate member's proportional share of political contributions accepted in the 30-day pre-election reporting period was approximately \$19,887.
 Each member's proportional share of expenditures during that reporting period was \$17,620.
-With respect to the 8-day pre-election reporting period, bank records and Lugo's corrected report show that each slate members' proportional share of campaign contributions accepted during the reporting period was approximately \$4,025 and \$5,035 in political expenditures. - 16.
+With respect to the 8-day pre-election reporting period, bank records and Lugo's corrected report show that the slate members' proportional share of campaign contributions accepted during the reporting period was approximately \$4,025 and \$5,035 in political expenditures. - 16.
 Following the November 2012 election, federal authorities filed a criminal complaint against three women on charges that they purchased votes with cash, and in some instances, alcohol, cigarettes, and cocaine, to benefit a slate of candidates in the Donna ISD school board election.
-The federal criminal complaints described the women as "politiqueras" and stated that a politiquera is "a person who works for a candidate to encourage people to vote, to bring voters to the polls, to ensure that voters select the appropriate candidate, and to pay voters for their votes."
+The federal criminal complaints described the women as "politiqueras" and stated that a politiquera is "a person who works for a candidate to encourage people to vote, to bring voters to the polls, to ensure that voters select the appropriate candidate, and to pay voters for their votes.
 See, e.g., Criminal Complaint, United States v.
 Castaneda, No. M-13-2254-M, (S.D.
 Tex.
 Dec.
 26, 2013) (emphasis added).
 The complaints also described how the politiqueras would give voters a card with the names of the desired candidates, and in exchange for voting for the desired candidates, the politiqueras would give the voter between \$3 and \$20 in cash, or beer, cigarettes, or other drugs.
 Id. - 17.
 According to an affidavit in support of a federal criminal complaint, one of the women told federal investigators that two candidates in the 2012 Donna ISD school board election gave her "\$100 to pay voters to vote for the candidates.
 The two candidates specifically instructed Escamilla to pay any voter that requested payment in exchange for his or her vote.
 [The woman] paid voters between \$3 and \$10 to vote for the candidates she worked for."
 Affidavit in Support of Complaint, United States v.
-Escamilla, No. M-14-0072 (S.D.
-Tex.
-April 25, 2014).
-In a trial brief for that case, a federal prosecutor identified Alfredo Lugo, Ernesto Lugo, Michael Flores, and Nick Castillo as a slate of candidates that campaigned to maintain majority control of the Donna ISD school board and as the slate of candidates that Escamilla worked for.
+Escamilla, No. M-14-0072 (S. D. Tex April 25, 2014).
+In a trail brief for that case, a federal prosecutor identified Alfredo Lugo, Ernesto Lugo, Michael Flores, and Nick Castillo as the slate of candidates that the woman worked for in their effort to maintain majority control of the ISD school board.
 See Government's Trial Brief, United States v.
 Escamilla, No. M-14-0072 (S.D.
 Tex.
 April 25, 2014).
 The brief stated that the evidence shows "that [the woman] worked as a politiquera for the [Donna School Board candidates named above] and that, as a politiquera, [she] encouraged people to vote, brought voters to the polls, and paid voters for their votes." - 18.
 Other court records indicate that the respondent and the slate of candidates were the beneficiaries of an illegal vote-buying scheme.
-During a hearing in which she pleaded guilty to a vote-buying charge, another woman, swore that she paid \$10 each to approximately four voters in exchange for their votes for the slate of Donna ISD candidates comprised of Alfredo Lugo, Ernesto Lugo, Michael Flores, and Nick Castillo.
+In the course of pleading guilty to vote buying charges in federal court, another woman swore that she paid \$10 each to approximately four voters in exchange for their votes for the slate of Donna ISD candidates comprised of Alfredo Lugo, Ernesto Lugo, Michael Flores, and Nick Castillo.
 Transcript of Rearrangement and Guilty Plea, United States v.
 Solis, No. 7:14-CR-01475 (S.D.
 Tex.
 Sept.
 25, 2014).
 She also swore that Francisco "Frankie" Garcia worked as a campaign manager for the candidates and provided her with money to pay voters.